Do you have a pool? What kind of slime bags do you use for above-ground pools?

 The following are ways you can treat the above causes;

 If your pool water feels slimy, then know it’s an algae growth indicator.
-The best way to remove the growth, first clean the pool filter.
+The best way to remove the growth is first to clean the pool filter.
 Make it clear before any chemical addition.

 There are filters with their backwashing cleaning methods, including sand, cartridge, and diatomaceous earth.
 In backwashing, the filter is enabled to clear all debris and dirt that was collected during its working.
 Clean filters are great for chemical circulation and avoiding bacterial increases.